MinsangKwak/minsangKwak/README.md

 ### Who Am I

 - I am interested in software development and computer science.
-- Recently, I entered the Department of Computer Science and I am working and doing college at the same time.
+- In order to broaden my experience in development, I recently entered the Department of Computer Science and am attending work and university at the same time.

 ### Recent Interest